wrm244/resume/src/en/index.md

-``Programming`` Java, Python, JavaScript, C, Shell, LaTex ``Tools`` VScode, Git, SSH, Vim, Nginx, Zotero, PS, AI ``Software and Hardware Frameworks`` Raspberry Pi, STM32, Linux, Nodejs, SSM ``Professional Skills`` Familiar with front-end and back-end frameworks such as Node and SSM; proficient in Linux operation and maintenance, Nginx processing logic, containerization and service deployment technology.
+``Programming`` Java, Python, JavaScript, C, Shell, LaTex ``Tools`` VScode, Git, SSH, Vim, Nginx, Zotero, PS, AI ``Software and Hardware Frameworks`` Linux, JavaSSM, Vue, Nodejs, Raspberry Pi, STM32 ``Professional Skills`` Familiar with front-end and back-end frameworks such as Vue, React and SSM; proficient in Linux operation and maintenance, Nginx processing logic, containerization and service deployment technology.
 Familiar with design and office software such as PS and AI.
 ``Language and Hobbies`` English (CET-4), like to explore new things, like to write articles, have own website and public account, read books, write BUGs and so on.

 ## <i class="fas fa-user-tie"></i> Campus Experience